webqit/webflo/README.md

 Routes in Webflo can be designed for different types of request/response scenarios.

 #### Scenario 1: Static File Requests and Responses
-> Environments: Server, Service Worker

 Static file requests like `http://localhost:3000/logo.png` are expected to get a file response.
 These requests are automatically handled by Webflo when `next()`ed forward by route handlers.
-+ The appropriate headers like [`Content-Type`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Type), [`Content-Length`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Length), etc. are added.
+The appropriate headers like [`Content-Type`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Type), [`Content-Length`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Length), etc. are added.
++ Client-side, Webflo serves static files from the network, or from the application cache, where available.
-+ Server-side, where a request has an [`Accept-Encoding`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Accept-Encoding) header (e.g. `gzip`, `br`) and the target file has a matching encoded version on the file system (e.g. `logo.png.gz`, `logo.png.br`), the encoded version is served and the appropriate [`Content-Encoding`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Encoding) response header is set.
++ Server-side, Webflo serves files from the `public` directory.
+And, where a request has an [`Accept-Encoding`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Accept-Encoding) header (e.g. `gzip`, `br`) and the target file has a matching encoded version on the file system (e.g. `./public/logo.png.gz`, `./public/logo.png.br`), the encoded version is served and the appropriate [`Content-Encoding`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Encoding) response header is set.

 #### Scenario 2: API Requests and Responses
-> Environments: Server, Service Worker

 JSON (API) requests - requets made with an [`Accept`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Accept) header that matches `application/json` - are expected to get a JSON (API) response - responses with a [`Content-Type`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Type) response header of `application/json`.
 Webflo automatically responds this way using workflow return values.
 + Workflows simply return a jsonfyable response, and Webflo automatically jsonfies it and adds the appropriate response headers.
 (Jsonfyable response is any of `string`, `number`, `boolean`, `object`, `array`, or an instance of `event.Response` containing same.)
 + Workflow responses having a `Content-Type` header already set are sent as-is. (i.e. `return new event.Response('{}', { headers: {'Content-Type': 'application/json'} })`.)

 #### Scenario 3: Page Requests and Responses
-> Environments: Server

-Page (HTML) requests - requets made with an [`Accept`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Accept) header that matches `text/html` - are expected to get a page (HTML) response - responses with a [`Content-Type`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Type) response header of `text/html`.
+Page (HTML) requests - requets made to the server with an [`Accept`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Accept) header that matches `text/html` - are expected to get a page (HTML) response - responses with a [`Content-Type`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Type) response header of `text/html`.
 Webflo automatically responds this way by rendering workflow return values into an HTML page.
 + Workflows simply return an object (or an instance of `event.Response` containing same), and Webflo automatically renders it to HTML and adds the appropriate response headers.
 (With this, API responses for routes that double as a page route are expected to always be an object.)
 + Workflow responses having a `Content-Type` header already set are sent as-is. (i.e. `return new event.Response('{}', { headers: {'Content-Type': 'application/json'} })`.)